andrea-acampora/Data_Intensive_Project/README.md

 # Data_Intensive_Project
-Project for Data Science course of UniBo.
+Project for Data Science course of UniBo .